BernardoDenkvitts/planfm-correctness/models/source_transition_models/README.md

 # Source Transition Models

-This folder contains the frozen source models used to compute downstream validity features.
+This folder contains the frozen source models used to compute downstream correctness features.

 ## Included Source Families